OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 The overall flow is [described in great detail here](https://github.com/activityMonitoring/oxford-wearable-camera-browser) where the essential elements are to:

-1. Divide up the images into different events/activities by clicking on the timeline above the images.

-  * To move event boundaries, click and drag the circles.

-  * For instance this split is where I think the participant has started locking up their bike.

 ![](./assets/figs/EDNitOT.png)

+1. Divide up the images into different events/activities by clicking on the timeline above the images: I) To move event boundaries, click and drag the circles.
+II) For instance this split is where I think the participant has started locking up their bike.

 2. Look at consecutive images to determine the most suitable annotation for each image sub-sequence.
 You can also make use of the search bar if you are unsure where the annotations are located in the hierarchy.